 The Board of Directors exercises its oversight responsibility for risk both directly and through its standing committees.
 Throughout the year, the Board and each committee spend a portion of their time reviewing and discussing specific risk topics.
 The full Board is kept informed of each committee's risk oversight and related activities, and committee meeting minutes are available for review by all directors.
 Strategic, operational and competitive risks also are presented and discussed at the Board's quarterly meetings, and more often as necessary.
 On at least an annual basis, the Board reviews our long-term strategic plans.
-In addition, at least quarterly, or more often as necessary, the General Counsel updates the Board on material legal and regulatory matters.
+In addition, at least quarterly, or more often as necessary, the Board receives a briefing on material legal and regulatory matters.

-The Audit Committee is responsible for reviewing our major financial risk exposures, financial reporting, internal controls, credit and liquidity risk, compliance risk, key operational risks and potential conflicts of interest.
-The Audit Committee meets regularly in separate executive session with the Chief Financial Officer and the independent auditor, as well as with committee members only, to facilitate a full and candid discussion of risk and other issues.
+The Audit Committee is responsible for reviewing our major financial risk exposures, financial reporting, internal controls, credit and liquidity risk, compliance risk, key operational risks, related party transactions, and other potential conflicts of interest.
+The Audit Committee meets periodically in separate executive session with the Chief Financial Officer and the independent auditor, as well as with committee members only, to facilitate a full and candid discussion of risk and other issues.

 The Compensation Committee is responsible for overseeing human capital and compensation risks, including evaluating and assessing risks arising from our compensation policies and practices for all employees and ensuring executive compensation is aligned with performance.
 The Compensation Committee also is charged with monitoring our incentive and equity-based compensation plans, including employee retirement and benefit plans.
+In addition, the Compensation Committee is responsible for overseeing risks associated with succession planning for the Board.

-The Nominating Committee oversees risks related to our overall corporate governance, including Board and committee composition, Board size and structure and director independence.
-The Committee is also responsible for overseeing risks associated with succession planning for the Board.
+The Nominating and Corporate Governance Committee oversees risks related to our overall corporate governance, including Board and committee composition, Board size and structure, and director independence.